convertigo/convertigo/docker/README.md

 ## Make image with pre-deployed configuration

-ou can add to your image a set of pre-configured symbols by copying the `global_symbols.properties`, you have to have this file next to your `Dockerfile`:
+You can add a set of preconfigured symbols to your image by copying the `global_symbols.properties` file.
+Make sure this file is located in the same directory as your `Dockerfile`:

     FROM convertigo
     COPY global_symbols.properties /usr/local/tomcat/webapps/convertigo/WEB-INF/default_user_workspace/configuration/global_symbols.properties